shunzhang876/AdaptiveFeatureLearning/README.md

 	make matcaffe
 	```

-3. Download the T-ara images and extract all images into `AFL/data`.
+3. Download the [T-ara images](http://pan.baidu.com/s/1pKN3atX) and extract all images into `AFL/data/Tara`.

 4. Download the AlexNet model: